 East of Calistoga lies the fertile area of Lodi, California.
-Just outside of Lodi lies Consumnes River Farm, where Harvest Host members can stay year-round for free.
+Just outside of Lodi lies Consumnes River Farm, where Harvest Host members can stay year-round.
 Here, they bottle and produce a variety of wines, olive oils, and vinegars on site.
 Guests are invited to stay in a designated, shaded area nearby the tasting room.

 3. Skyline Wilderness Park (Napa, CA)

 Skyline Wilderness Park lies nestled at the foothills of Napa Valley.
 Here, a network of trails are open to hikers, bikers, and equestrians seven days a week.
 At the campground, full and partial hookups sites are offered by reservation or walk-up.
 This park is just minutes from some of the most popular wineries of Napa.
 Overall, this makes it a perfect choice for those who want to experience the most popular region of California wine country.

 Handley Cellars Winery is a great stop for those headed to the northern beaches or the Redwoods.
 Located in Philo, California, this solar-powered winery features a tasting room and tours by appointment.
 In order to stay, one must be a member of Harvest Hosts.
 Members are invited to park at the top of a hill, overlooking the vineyards and the gorgeous landscape.

 5. Sonoma County Fairgrounds RV Park (Santa Rosa, CA)

 When the yearly fair is not in session, the Sonoma County Fairgrounds are used as a full-hookups campground.
 Just minutes from many popular wineries, hiking and biking trails, and Lake Sonoma, the fairgrounds are the perfect accommodations for a visit to Santa Rosa.
 Various discount clubs are accepted, and 30 and 50-amp electric are both offered.